INGEOTEC/text_models/docs/source/text_representation.rst

 to visualize them with the aim of learning more about the similarities and differences between the models.

+Before starting the comparison, let us load the libraries used in the procedure.

 >>> from text_models.utils import load_bow, load_emoji, emoji_information, dataset_information, load_dataset
 >>> from sklearn.metrics.pairwise import cosine_distances
 >>> from sklearn.decomposition import PCA